neil-glydways/neil-glydways/README.md

 - 👋 Hi, I’m @neil-glydways
 - 👀 I’m interested in all things autonomy, and I was a mechanical engineer in a former life, so I like building stuff too.
-- 🌱 I’m currently learning where I can contribute best at Glydways.
+- 🌱 I’m currently on the Motion Planning and Controls team, transitioning to the Localization/Perception team.
 - 💞️ I’m looking to collaborate on Autonomy software and simulation systems.
 - 📫 Write me at my glydways email account.